QBRC/multiTAP/README.md

    ---------------------------------------- | ------------- | -------------
    (required)
-   --filename  |  full file path of the input CyTOF image --out_dir | output saving directory
+   --filename  |  full file path of the input CyTOF image --outdir | output saving directory
    --channels_dict | a dictionary that defines special channels (nuclei and/or membrane) (optional)
    --label_marker_file | full file path of the label-marker file